 – There are no premiere requirements.
 Your film may have screened in the Ottawa region before.

 – There are no date-of-completion requirements.
-Your film may be old or new.
+Your film can be dated from any year.

-– Films that have been broadcast on television, and/or are available to view in full online, are still eligible for submission.
+– Films that have distribution, have been broadcast on television, or are available to view online, are still eligible for submission.

 – You must be the copyright holder of the film and its soundtrack, or have obtained permission to use copyrighted materials in any part of your work.
 You may be asked to supply documentation supporting your claim.
 Works that consist of parody, satire and critical review are excepted under Canadian copyright law.